mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

     fingerprint profileId: "0104", inClusters: "0000, 0003, 0004, 0005, 0006, 0008, 0702, 0B05", outClusters: "000A, 0019", manufacturer: "Jasco Products", model: "45857", deviceJoinName: "GE Zigbee In-Wall Dimmer"

-If an added device supports the inClusters in the first fingerprint but doesn't match all the extra info in any of the next three, it will join with the name of the device type, in this case "ZigBee Dimmer Power."
+If an added device supports the inClusters in the first fingerprint but doesn't match all the extra info in any of the next three, it will join with the name from the handler's definition metadata, in this case "ZigBee Dimmer Power."

 Device pairing process
 ++++++++++++++++++++++